Pvt. Marvin Dexter Taylor

 as a sheet metal worker.

 A draft act was passed in 1940 and Marvin knowing that it was just a matter of time until he would be drafted, enlisted in the Kentucky National Guard to fulfill his one year of military service.
-The tank company he joined had been received orders that it would be federalized as D Company, 192nd Tank Battalion.
+The tank had received orders that it would be federalized as D Company, 192nd Tank Battalion.

 The tank company was sent to Fort Knox, Kentucky, on November 28, 1940, where they joined three other National Tank companies to form the battalion.
 It is not known what specialized training he received during his time at the base, but it is known that he was transferred to Headquaters Company when it was formed in January 1941.